Chapter 94: Leadership in the Local Church

 Having then gifts differing according to the grace that is given to us, let us use them: if prophecy, let us prophesy in proportion to our faith; 7 or ministry, let us use it in our ministering; he who teaches, in teaching; 8 he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.
 Romans 12:6–8 (NKJV)

 Some people with dominant personalities are what might be called “born leaders.”
-Others, who are less dominant by nature, are called by God and must learn how to lead along the way.
+Others, who are less dominant by nature, are also called by God and must learn how to lead along the way.

 No matter which type we may be, if we are called to lead, we all need the Lord’s help because God’s way of leading differs dramatically from the world’s.